 My Online Chinese Tutor | Taking the Class

-As I had never tried online tutoring before, I was a bit skeptical on how the session taught over Skype would compare to traditional classroom environments (which I’m very familiar with).
+Honestly, I’ve never tried online tutoring before, so I was a bit skeptical on how the session taught over Skype would compare to traditional classroom environments (which I’m very familiar with).

 Within minutes of the demo class starting, though, I was immediately on board with the concept.